 The newly independent Southeast Asian country of Timor-Leste is a case in point.
-During the 1999 Popular Consultant in East Timor, the vote for the territory’s independence, an estimated 1,400 people were murdered—making it the deadliest election in history.
+During the 1999 Popular Consultant in East Timor, the vote for the territory’s independence, an estimated 1,400 people were murdered — making it one of the deadliest elections in history.
+Aug.
+30, 2019 marks the 20th anniversary of the vote.

 Located in Southeastern Asia on the east part of Timor Island, the small territory of East Timor, now officially named the Democratic Republic of Timor-Leste, faced significant barriers for decades in achieving independence.